 Heavy winds, arctic conditions, white-outs, icy conditions and severe wind-chill above tree line, can be witnessed and should be prepared for.

-Bring microspikes or crampons for higher elevations, where ice often persists through spring.
-Bring plenty of extra layer: wind and cold protection, balaclava, mittens, and goggles.
+Bring snow spikes or crampons for higher elevations, where ice often persists through spring.
+Bring plenty of extra layers: wind and cold protection, balaclava, mittens, and goggles.